lizzieinvancouver/egret/analyses/output/egretcleanREADME.md

 * crop -- Y/N plant is a crop species
 * woody -- Y/N plant has a woody stem
 * source.population -- name of population if applicable
 * providence.lat -- Latitude of samples, in decimal degrees.
-Negative = South
+Negative = South (_cleaned!_ see also egretDataScraping)
 * providence.long -- Longitude of samples, in decimal degrees.
-Negative = West
+Negative = West (_cleaned!_ see also egretDataScraping)
-* providence.altitude -- altitude of sample origin, in meters
+* providence.altitude -- altitude of sample origin, in meters (see also egretDataScraping)
 * continent -- Continent of seed collection
 * no.indiv.collected -- number of seeds collected in the field per indiviudal
 * year.collected -- year seeds were collected